-Louise Brown was the first person ever to be born through science rather than as the result of two people having sex.
+At 11.47pm on July 25, 1978, Louise Brown was the first person ever to be born through science rather than as the result of two people having sex.
 The birth was hailed as a “miracle” by the world’s media, making her instantly famous.
-For the first time Louise tells the story of her world changing birth and its impact on her life.